aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

    ![Model Access View](images/model-access-view.png)

 6. Use the checkboxes to select the models you wish to enable.
 Review the applicable EULAs as needed.
-Click **Save changes** to activate the models in your account.
+Click **Next** to go to the Review screen and then **Submit** to enable the required models in your account.
 For this pattern, by default, we would only need Titan Text Embeddings V2  /  model id: amazon.titan-embed-text-v2:0.

 ## Deployment Instructions